How To Reuse Pumpkins

 1. Eat it

-Pumpkin is full of great nutrients and it would be a waste if all we did with it was cut out a face and put a candle in it.
+Pumpkins are full of great nutrients and it would be a waste if all we did with it was cut out a face and put a candle in it.

 - Roast pumpkin seeds – when you are removing the insides of a pumpkin, there are some treasures to be found.
-Pumpkin seeds are not something to be thrown away.
+The seeds are not something to be thrown away.
 Pumpkin seeds contain high levels of zinc and, when roasted, make a wonderful snack.

 2. Feed the animals